Illinois Compiled Statutes

 applicable rules of evidence.

-(iii) A certificate of good conduct does not limit the employer from accessing criminal background information; nor does it hide, alter, or expunge the record.
+(iii) A certificate of good conduct does not limit any employer, landlord, judicial proceeding, administrative, licensing, or other body, board, or authority from accessing criminal background information; nor does it hide, alter, or expunge the record.

 (c) An employer is not civilly or criminally liable for an act or omission by an employee who has been issued a certificate of good conduct, except for a willful or wanton act by the employer in hiring the employee who has been issued a certificate of good conduct.